Skip to Main Content

 Lieutenant Colonel Christopher Ardohain is not your average Purdue graduate student.
 There’s the “Lieutenant Colonel” part, to start: Ardohain graduated from West Point in 2005 and is still on active duty in the United States army.
 His life experiences before coming to Purdue have included living in six different states over the course of his military career, two deployments in Iraq and one in Afghanistan, marriage to Kate, a former army human resources officer, and becoming the father of two sons.

-christopher-ardohainNow, Ardohain, a geospatial information science (GIS) student completing his PhD in Purdue’s Department of Forestry and Natural Resources and conducting research in the Institute for Digital Forestry, has another feather for his impressive cap: the Esri Student of the Year award.
+christopher-ardohainNow, Ardohain, PhD student with a specialization in Geographical Information Systems (GIS) in Purdue’s Department of Forestry and Natural Resources and conducting research in the Institute for Digital Forestry, has another feather for his impressive cap: the Esri Student of the Year award.

 Esri is a California-based multinational software company whose ArcGIS software for creating, analyzing, and visualizing spatial data and maps is ubiquitous in the GIS field.
 Its Student of the Year award “acknowledges and encourages university students to innovate using the ArcGIS Platform.”
 Recipients receive a $500 cash award, and are automatically entered for the chance to win Esri International EIP Student of the Year, which means an invitation to Esri’s annual conference in San Diego.